openforis/sepal-doc/docs/source/data/template/index.rst

 .. warning::

-    Applications that includes a "G" in their descriptor require a connection to Google Earth Engine to run, please refer to _`<../setup/gee.html#connection-between-gee-and-sepal>` for more information.
+    Applications that includes a "G" in their descriptor require a connection to Google Earth Engine to run, please refer to `Connect GEE and SEPAL <../setup/gee.html#connection-between-gee-and-sepal>`__ for more information.

 .. warning::